lacrivella/typescript-features/README.md

 **tuple**: array like structure where each element represents some property of a record.

 Tuples are rare.
 It's better to use an object.
 That way, a programmer can see what the key:value pairs are.
 WIth a tuple you just get the value, so it becomes difficult to decipher what that value represents.

+## Decorators

+**decorators on a property, method, accesso**
+- first argument is the prototype of the object
+- second argument is the key of the property/method/accessor on the object
+- third argument is the property descriptor
+- decorators are applied when the code for this class is ran (*not when an instance is created*)